bcbi/archive.2020.XMLconvert.jl/README.md

 ```

 Alternatively, when working with small XMLs, we can parse directly from a string rather than from the .xml file on disk.
+Note that we must escape out the quotation marks in the XML document.

 ```{Julia}
  # Note the need to escape out quotation marks